 - Prescription medicine coverage is for loss or theft of prescriptions, not for obtaining refills of scripts whilst travelling.

 - Pre-existing medical conditions coverage is for emergency and unforeseen medical conditions.
 Regular or ongoing medical treatment is not covered.
 For example, having a check up on your asthma condition is not covered, however treatment for a sudden asthma attack may be covered if it is unforeseen.
-Contact our Insurance Team to discuss your pre-existing medical condition.
+Contact our CS&C Insurance to discuss your pre-existing medical condition.

 - No coverage for private travel to countries rated as by DFAT as Alert Level: Do Not Travel at the time of booking.
 You should notify the Insurance team before travelling to any such rated country for university activities.

 - No coverage for high risk activities (unless this is

 agreed as being part of your official University activity).
 Examples include, but are not limited to: